geteduroam/windows-app/README.md

 * **WpfApp**:           The graphical user interface and UX logic.
 * **EduroamConfigure**: The logic interfacing with the discovery api, and the logic to parse and configure the various profiles into windows.

-## Supported authentification modes
+## Supported authentication modes

 The following EAP modes can be fully configured:

 * PEAP-MSCHAPv2
 * TLS
-* TTLS-PAP
+* TTLS-PAP (x86\_64 only)
-* TTLS-MSCHAP
+* TTLS-MSCHAP (x86\_64 only)
-* TTLS-MSCHAPv2
+* TTLS-MSCHAPv2 (x86\_64 only)

-There is currently also partial support for:
+There is currently also partial (though disabled) support for:

 * TTLS-EAP-MSCHAPv2
 * TTLS-EAP-PEAP-MSCHAPv2

-These modes can be configured as a WLAN profile, but is currently unable to configure a user profile. (username and password)
+These modes could be configured as a WLAN profile, but cannot be configured with a user profile. (username and password)

-For all modes, other than PEAP-MSCHAPv2, you can also install Hotspot 2.0.
+For all modes, you can also install Hotspot 2.0.
-If PEAP-MSCHAPv2 is the preffered method listed in the chosen eap-config, then Hotspot 2.0 will be installed alongside using some other EAP method listed in the eap-config.

 ## Installation